jenpyle/meet/README.md

 __Then__ a maximum of the specified number of events will appear

 ### __FEATURE 4: USE THE APP WHEN OFFLINE__
-As a user,\
-I should be able to use the app when offline\
-So that I can use the app even when internet is not available\
+*As a user, I should be able to use the app when offline, so that I can use the app even when internet is not available*

 __Scenario 1: Show cached data when there’s no internet connection__\
 __Given__ the main view of a city has previously been loaded\